 Being a parent is hard…

 But it’s also full of joy.
 When we are stressed, overworked, over-tired, and still have dishes to do, it can be hard to see and appreciate that joy.
+Now, more than ever, we must find more joy than fear.
 Try using these 5 E’s – and you might find yourself blossoming and expanding as a parent to these precious small humans!

 Sending you and your family many blessings,